Which Of The Following Is Used To Test Color Vision

 • Q: Can color blindness be cured?

 • A: There is currently no cure for most types of color blindness.
-However, color-correcting lenses can help improve color discrimination in some individuals.
+Still, color-correcting lenses can help improve color discrimination in some individuals.

 • Q: Is color blindness more common in men than in women?